Laptop vs tablet: which should you buy?

 Because you can attach and detach the keyboard at will, these devices offer the best of both worlds.
 You can use your tablet as a tablet when that's more convenient (for example, when you want to draw on it), or as a laptop when that's preferable (such as typing up a report).

-On the downside, hybrid laptops are generally quite expensive.
-And in my experience, these tablet-keyboard combinations can be a little wobbly, so I wouldn't generally recommend them as your main work computer.
-Still, if you want to find out more, read our buying guide to the best 2-in-1 laptops available now.
+On the downside, though, hybrid laptops are generally quite expensive, and in use they can be a little wobbly.
+To learn more, read our buying guide to the best 2-in-1 laptops.

 Thank you for reading 5 articles this month* Join now for unlimited access